Root Canal Treatment

 Root Canal Symptoms

-The roots of teeth contain blood vessels, nerve fibers and soft lymph tissues.
+The roots of teeth contain blood vessels, nerve fibres and soft lymph tissues.
 These tissues can become damaged or infected due to various causes, but most commonly a deep cavity.
-Root canal therapy is often the best option to relieve pain and avoid losing the tooth entirely.
+Root canal therapy is often the option to relieve pain and avoid losing the tooth entirely.
 You may need a root canal if you experience one or more of the following root canal symptoms.

 Common Symptoms of a Root Canal Infection

 - A strong, sustained throbbing pain in the area of the tooth

 - Pain when chewing on a particular tooth or a certain side of your mouth

 - Pain when consuming cold food or drinks

 - Prolonged sensitivity to hot or cold temperatures